 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the annual report, but does not include the audited tables on page 47 and pages 50 to 51 in the compensation report, the consolidated financial statements, the stand-alone financial statements and our auditor's reports thereon.
+The other information comprises the information included in the annual report, but does not include the tables on page 48, 49, 51, 52, 53 and 59 in the remuneration report, the consolidated financial statements, the stand-alone financial statements and our auditor's reports thereon.

-Our opinion on the compensation report does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the remuneration report does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the compensation report, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the audited financial information in the compensation report or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the remuneration report, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the audited financial information in the remuneration report or our knowledge obtained in the audit or otherwise appears to be materially misstated.